forcedotcom/package-manager/README.md

 * "Limited" - The version was built for a specific purpose for specific customers

 #### Connected App
 A connected app is required to enable and govern your oauth connections to your various orgs.
-Define a permission set to grant access to specific user accounts.
-Your permission set, or the user's profile, should also grant the appropriate read access to the LMA objects you need.
 For your connected app:
+*Permitted User* should be "All users may self-authorize".
+Note: if you like, you may choose "Admin approved users are pre-authorized", and then select specific users via permission sets or profiles.
+This is only recommended if you have a large user base in your LMO, and you do not wish for all users to have access to the push upgrade tool.

 *Selected OAuth Scopes* should include:
 * Access your basic information (id, profile, email, address, phone)
 * Access and manage your data (api)